-Module 1 – incl.
-1st 45-minute Skype / Zoom / Telephone call; “Classic Form Flash Fiction”; Idea Generation / Idea Discussion
+Module 1 – 45-minute Skype / Zoom / Telephone call; “Classic Form Flash Fiction”; Idea Generation / Idea Discussion

 Module 2 – Brainstorming: Significant Encounters; Timeline of Significant Moments (a life writing activity to generate new ideas); Optional Novella-in-Flash Case Study 1 (a classic example that you haven’t read before)

 Module 3 – Thickening Your Story Soup (stage 1): identifying Characters & describing Relationships through Past / Present / Future – family, intimate relationships, work, community, institutions, neighbours, friendships (and pets!); Optional Character Questionnaire; 7-minute George Saunders video animation about tackling long-form fiction

 Module 4 – Thickening Your Story Soup (stage 2): Setting & Description incl.
 Randall Brown on Defamiliarized Description; Graham Mort essay on ‘Landscape and Language’